jesse319429/WPSettings/README.md

 Important notes
 ---------------

+### 1.9.0 - 2013-11-06
+I've noticed that the wps_before_update action was only activated when input names existed, and when it was an array, because the action was just triggered from WPSettingsPage->sanitize().
+The action has been moved to WPSettingsField->sanitize() so it will get triggered on regular input names as well.
+This means that it will be triggered once for each added input.

+I've also noticed that there is no way to only use output settings and store stuff using the regular WPSettings form.
+You have to do a output setting that contains the form it self.
+Or just add some setting through WPSetting and the specials through a output section.

+WPSettings can now also create network admin pages.
+Fields are stored using update_site_option().

 ### 1.7.0 - 2013-01-01
 In WordPress 3.5 it seams like a change was made on ajax calls where the admin_menu action isn't triggered which would cause problems with media upload if you follow the old examples using admin_menu to setup the WPSettingsPage